guilhsantos/Jogo-Pokemon/README.md

-# Joguinho do pokemon, onde pude ter uma imersão e conhecimento maior da manipulação da DOM com o Javascript Puro
+# Pokemon game, where I was able to have greater immersion and knowledge of DOM manipulation with Pure Javascript